CalderaWP/boilerplate-plugin-with-blocks/README.md

 ## License
 This is based on [a demo](https://github.com/kadamwhite/wp-block-hmr-demo) and [blog post](https://humanmade.com/2018/11/26/hot-module-replacement-for-gutenberg-blocks/) by [K Adam White](http://www.kadamwhite.com).

-This plugin is free software; you can redistribute it and/or modify it under the terms of the [GNU General Public License](LICENSE.md#gnu-general-public-license) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version, or
+This plugin is free software, licensed under the terms of the [GNU General Public License](LICENSE.md#gnu-general-public-license) as published by the Free Software Foundation, version 2.
+Please share with your neighbors.